 If you are using LinkedIn for lead generation, you can significantly improve your efficiency and effectiveness by using the Advanced Search in Sales Navigator.
 It saves you time and effort, creating the sales pipeline full of your ideal clients, making it well worth the investment.

 Sales Navigator is a powerful tool for lead generation.
 However, to use the tool effectively, you must have a strategy.
-If you’d like to learn a highly effective method of building rapport with decision-makers on LinkedIn, attend my free masterclass: How to Turn Cold LinkedIn Connections into Clients.
+If you’d like to learn a highly effective method of building rapport with decision-makers on LinkedIn, attend my free masterclass: The Ultimate LinkedIn Lead Generation System.
 Watch it here.